runningdeveloper/trails-data/trails/gauteng/rietfontein-ridge.md

 Many people come for picnics as there is a nice open grass area.
 There are some small animals in the property which are easily spotted.

 No dogs allowed.
 It is an enclosed nature park with a large fence around so it is safe.
-THere is ample parking inside and you sign in at the gate when you arrive.
+There is ample parking inside and you sign in at the gate when you arrive.

 I also recommend this trail for a quick trail run during the week when its quiet.
 You can run the loop multiple times to get some distance.